-Our Biennale 2020 is a festival of arts and culture made with children and young people in Kirklees.
-Throughout the festival artists, composers, musicians and choreographers work with schools and colleges to enable children and young people to make their very own remarkable pieces of music, art, sculpture and dance.
+Our Biennale is a festival of arts and culture made with children and young people in Kirklees.
+Throughout the festival musicians, artists, theatre-makers and choreographers work with schools and colleges to enable children and young people to make their very own remarkable pieces of music, art, drama and dance.

-Partners from the Kirklees Local Cultural Education Partnership, EvoKe, will collaborate with young people, artists, cultural organisations, and teachers to co-create an amazing festival for the community to be proud of, starting in September 2020 and continues to June 2021.
+Partners from the Kirklees Local Cultural Education Partnership, EvoKe, collaborate with young people, artists, cultural organisations, and teachers to co-create an amazing festival for the community to be proud of, which started in September 2020 and continues to June 2021.

 Helping students reconnect with teachers and friends

-Celebrating the ideas and creativity of our younger generation, Our Biennale’s focus in 2020 is well-being and using the arts as a major part of the recovery curriculum.
-As children and young people return to school in September, Our Biennale can help them reconnect with teachers and friends.
+Celebrating the ideas and creativity of our younger generation, Our Biennale’s focus in 2020/21 is well-being and using the arts as a major part of the recovery curriculum.
+As children and young people juggle school, lockdowns and isolations, our artists can help them re-establish relationships.

 How will it work?

-Our Biennale will be delivered from autumn 2020 to summer 2021, so there will be plenty of opportunity for schools and colleges to get involved at a time that works for you.
+Our Biennale is continuing until summer 2021, so there will be plenty of opportunity for schools, colleges, groups and communities to get involved at a time that works for you.

 Arts organisations and artists have enabled their projects to be delivered remotely through pre-recorded video links and live streaming.

 All projects can and will adjust to ensure safe participation for artists, staff and pupils in line with government guidance.

 How will it be celebrated?